Kully/pong-plays-piano/README.md

-# pong-plays-music
+# pong-plays-piano

-A game of pong written in pygame that
+A game of pong written in pygame

 - plays a tone in a sequence of notes each time ball hits a pattle
 - pattles change colors each time the music sequence loops
-- difficulty progressively goes up
+- difficulty goes up gradually

 ### to play
 ```